INK-USC/Reflect/README.md

     - `utterances`: the dialogue history as a list of utterances (the first speaker is always the person in `speaker` );

-- `exps` contains code we used to fine-tune BlenderBot on Reflect and some generated results from BlenderBot and GPT-3.
+- `exps` contains code we used to fine-tune BlenderBot on Reflect and GPT-3 scripts.

 ## Contact